-No string required to roll this chicken up!
+No string required to keep this Prosciutto Wrapped Chicken rolled up!
 This is two dishes that just happens to be made in one pan.
-The yummy juices from the chicken mingles with the salty prosciutto as it drips onto the potato.
+The tasty juices from the chicken mingles with the salty prosciutto as it drips onto the potato.
 It’s like potato gratin made with the best chicken broth ever!

 I didn’t realise until I wrote the recipe out that this is actually a one pan dish.
 It’s a “fancy enough for company” midweek meal I’ve been making for years.
 You know when you’ve made a recipe so many times it becomes second nature to you?
 I actually had to weigh and write the ingredients down properly when I made it to share the recipe with you!